 Friction between the tow ball and receiver assists low-speed sway reduction.
 Never lubricate a tow ball.
 Chromium-plated tow balls are prone to surface breaking-up.
 Replace any such tow ball by the AL-KO friction product.
 While effective at up to 50 or 60 km/h mechanical sway-control has little value at speed.

 Minor swaying at low speed is virtually inherent and fixable.
 Any more than that is a sign that something is seriously wrong.
 There is usually more than one cause.
 These include inadequate tow ball mass, weight at the rear of the travel trailer or too low (tow vehicle) rear tyre pressure.

 Address and fix these issues first.
 Only use friction devices to limit low speed ‘nuisance swaying’.
 They work well for that but mechanical sway-control has little value at speed.
 Instead, add one or other of the electronic stability systems (described briefly below).
 See them, however, as ‘parachutes’ for exceptional events.

 Electronic stability systems

-Electronic stability systems detect excess sway and brake the caravan wheels accordingly to reduce speed.
+Electronic stability systems detect excess sway and brake the travel trailer wheels accordingly to reduce speed.
 One type (Dexter) does so by braking one or other side wheels.
 The AL-KO system brakes both sides.
 These systems rely ultimately on the friction between rubber tyre contact patches and the road surface.
 That is partly molecular and not lessened by speed.

-For a full explanation (plus technical explanations) of why mechanical sway-control has little value at speed see our recently published ‘Why Caravans Roll Over – and how to prevent that’.
+For a full explanation (plus technical explanations) of why mechanical sway-control has little value at speed see our recently published ‘Why Caravans Roll Over – and how to prevent it’.
 Full details are on our Bookshop page.